Baseball season teeters, while states resist mask rules

 In Europe, rising infections in Spain and other countries are causing alarm, weeks after nations reopened borders to revive tourism.

-British Prime Minister Boris Johnson defended his decision to recommend against nonessential travel to Spain, traditionally a popular summer vacation destination.
+British Prime Minister Boris Johnson defended the government’s recommendation against nonessential travel to Spain, a popular summer vacation destination.

 “Let’s be absolutely clear about what’s happening in Europe, amongst some of our European friends,” he said.
 “I’m afraid you are starting to see in some places the signs of a second wave of the pandemic.”